 It is because of righteousness, the Spirit of Life comes in

-C. Holy Spirit raised Jesus from the dead, Holy Spirit now raises you from the dead in the same manner.
+C. Holy Spirit Raised Jesus from the Dead, Holy Spirit Now Raises us from the Dead in the Same Manner.

 Covenantal Atonement Summary

-Covenantal atonement is a much more accurate representation of atonement that Penal Substitution or Satisfaction world views.
-It includes the Christus Victor view but is all-encompassing of Jesus work.
+Covenantal atonement is a much more accurate representation of atonement than Penal Substitution or Satisfaction world views.
+It includes the Christus Victor view but is all-encompassing of Jesus’ work.

-We will look at this and righteousness in the next teaching on being born again.
+We will look at this and righteousness in the following teaching on being born again.